THE 2023 GRANTS ROUND IS NOW CLOSED.

 If you would like further information see below where there is a list of our previous grants.
 However, please note that while we traditionally mainly funded physical “things”, we will consider funding towards other projects, staff time, online work, events etc.

 Note that we give grants only to organisations, not to individuals.
 Students are welcome to apply but should ensure that a member of UoR staff agrees with the application and can provide information on the University account that the grant is to to paid into.
 An alternative route would be through another associated organisation such as RUSU.

 Below is information on our normal grants procedure.

-Each year we give out around half a dozen grants ranging from a few hundred to a few thousand pounds, responding to applications for projects which would not normally be funded from University academic resources.
+Each year we give out around half a dozen grants normally ranging from a couple of hundred to a couple of thousand pounds, responding to applications for projects which would not normally be funded from University academic resources.
 In this way we enrich students’ experiences, provide additional social and cultural amenities, enhance the University’s landscape and support its outreach into the community.

-Our funding has enhanced University landmarks enjoyed by the general public, including The Friends’ Bridge over Whiteknights Lake, plantings around the lake, and the cloisters that characterise London Road campus.
+Our funding has enhanced University landmarks, including The Friends’ Bridge over Whiteknights Lake, wildflower meadow planting, and the cloisters that characterise London Road campus.
 The fine stained-glass window at the Museum of English Rural Life and music stands for concerts by Music at Reading are other examples.

 The Friends are particularly interested in projects which support the University’s outreach into the wider community.
-Past examples of such grants include a 3D model of a DNA molecule which can be used both for University teaching and in schools, support of community events such as the Big Band Picnic and completion of an African Drum circle to enable workshops to be held outside the normal curriculum,with local schools and at community events./p
+Past examples of such grants include a 3D model of a DNA molecule which can be used both for University teaching and in schools, support of community events such as the Big Band Picnic and completion of an African Drum circle to enable workshops to be held outside the normal curriculum with local schools and at community events./p